wasimtikki120/Eye-Guided-Mouse-Control-The-Future-of-User-Interface/README.md

 This section will highlight potential improvements or future features, such as additional eye movement functionalities, integration of blinking gestures, or improvements in accuracy and responsiveness.

-## License

-This project is licensed under the [MIT License](LICENSE), granting users the freedom to use and modify the software within the specified terms.

-## Authors

-- [Author Name](link-to-author-profile) - Brief description or role in the project

 ## Acknowledgments

 Acknowledge any contributors, inspirations, or tools/libraries used in the project.